dooco/edwinaz/README.md

 Header section to include site name logo text and navigational links with collapsible menu on small screens.
 ![Header](/documentation/design/header.png)

 The homepage  will consist of a hero image and links to articles and products.
+Inspiration for 'cover-text' class, to contrast text on hero image, was taken from Code Institute's 'Love Running' walkthrough.
 ![Home](/documentation/design/home-hero.png)

 About page to include information about the company and its vendors.
 ![About](/documentation/design/about.png)

 Products page to include a selection of products.
+Four random articles are displayed at the top of the products page to attract user to informative articles posted by vendors on the site.
 ![Products](/documentation/design/products.png)

 Products detail page displays more information about the product.